Sustainable Food and Agriculture Fund

 Eco-Cycle is providing aerated static pile on-farm composting systems to several high-profile farm partners.
 They are testing a variety of finished compost blends to meet the needs of local regenerative farmers.

-Grama Grass & Livestock
+Grama Grass and Livestock

 Regenerative Livestock Agriculture | $56,000

 Funding went towards the purchase of equipment to enable the efficient transportation of cattle, an agroecological impact evaluation to quantify the impacts of their regenerative grazing program, and community outreach and education.
-Grama Grass & Livestock is implementing regenerative practices on publicly held and privately owned land to help build native food resiliency.
+Grama Grass and Livestock is implementing regenerative practices on publicly held and privately owned land to help build native food resiliency.

 Jack’s Solar Garden

-Agrivoltaics Equipment, Infrastructure, and Eduction | $40,000
+Agrivoltaics Equipment, Infrastructure, and Education | $40,000

 Jack’s Solar Garden is the country’s largest demonstration project of agrivoltaics, which is the co-development of land for both solar photovoltaic power and agriculture.
 Through partnerships with Sprout City Farms and the Colorado Agrivoltaic Learning Center, Jack’s Solar Garden is using funding to invest in on-site farm infrastructure and equipment to further their regenerative agriculture practices.